-Connecting the CO2 Gas Supplies
+Connect the CO2 Gas Supplies

-The CO2 inlets for the Gas Guard are located on the rear of the cabinet.
-Using 1/4" ID tubing, connect one of the CO2 supply tanks to the fitting labeled CO2 Inlet #1 Tank.
-Connect the second CO2 supply tank to the fitting labeled CO2 Inlet #2 Tank.
-Install 3/8" hose clamps to secure the 1/4" ID tubing to the fittings on the rear of the drawer.
+The CO2 inlets for the Gas Guard are located on the back of the cabinet.
+Using 1/4" ID tubing, connect one of the CO2 supply tanks to the fitting labeled CO2 Inlet #1.
+Connect the second CO2 supply tank to the fitting labeled CO2 Inlet #2.
+Install 3/8" hose clamps to secure the 1/4" ID tubing to the barbed fittings on the regulator and back of the electronics drawer.
 (Refer to Figure 6-6.)